ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 #### 2. Remove Duplicates

-*their is no primary key, create a new unique column using row_number*
+> Their is no primary key, create a new unique column using row_number

 ```sql
 SELECT *, ROW_NUMBER()